brendan-duncan/wgsl_reflect/README.md

   /// All entry functions in the shader: vertex, fragment, and/or compute.
   entry: EntryFunctions;

+  // Find a resource by its group and binding. findResource(group: number, binding: number): VariableInfo | null;

   // Get the bind groups used by the shader, bindGroups[group][binding]. getBindGroups(): Array<Array<VariableInfo>>;
 }